openstack/openstack-manuals/doc/common/glossary.rst

    Rocky

       The code name for the eightteenth release of OpenStack.
-The design summit will take place in Vancouver, Kanada.
+The OpenStack summit took place in Vancouver, Canada.
 The release is named after the Rocky Mountains.

    role